-Pyelonephritis may occur postpartum if bacteria ascend from the bladder.
+Pyelonephritis Bacterial Urinary Tract Infections Bacterial urinary tract infections (UTIs) can involve the urethra, prostate, bladder, or kidneys.
+Symptoms may be absent or include urinary frequency, urgency, dysuria, lower abdominal pain... read more may occur postpartum if bacteria ascend from the bladder.
 The infection may begin as asymptomatic bacteriuria during pregnancy and is sometimes associated with bladder catheterization to relieve urinary distention during or after labor.
 The causative organism is usually a type of coliform bacteria (eg, Escherichia coli).

 Sensitivities with culture should be checked.
 Treatment is adjusted accordingly and continued for a total of 7 to 14 days; oral antibiotics are used after the initial IV antibiotics.

-A urine culture should be repeated 6 to 8 wk after delivery to verify cure.
+A urine culture should be repeated 6 to 8 weeks after delivery to verify cure.
 If episodes of pyelonephritis recur, imaging should be considered to look for calculi or congenital malformations.
 Imaging during pregnancy is usually with ultrasonography; imaging after pregnancy is usually with contrast CT.